Weld Pool Control: 7 Tips for Cleaner Welding

 Discover what a weld pool really is and why controlling it can make or break your weld.

-A weld pool is the localized puddle of molten metal you create during welding when arc heat exceeds the base metal’s melting point.
-You control its size, temperature, and flow to fuse two pieces into one joint, so its behavior directly affects penetration, fusion, and defect formation.
-In TIG, MIG/MAG, and SMAW, heat input, travel speed, and shielding gas shape the pool and determine weld quality, and there’s more to understand beyond that.
+A weld pool is the small puddle of molten metal you create during welding when arc heat melts the base metal.
+You control its size, temperature, and flow to fuse two pieces into one joint.
+Its behavior affects penetration, fusion, bead shape, and defect risk in TIG, MIG/MAG, and SMAW welding.

 What Is a Weld Pool